madewhere/madewhere.co/content/brands/north-st/index.md

 North St. is a cycling bag maker in Portland, Oregon.
 They make backpacks, panniers, handlebar bags, etc. They've also started making more hiking focused gear.

-Many of their bags are made to order.
+Many of their products are made to order.